-Ancestral Slave River in Assin Manso in Ghana is the historic site where shackled Africans
+Ancestral Slave River in Assin Manso in Ghana is the historic site where shackled Africans were forced to bathe before making the final journey to slave castles |

 I see brother turn against brother, Black man against Black man.
 Witness this perennial crabs-in-a-bucket mentality in which we continually cannibalize each other here in America in the streets, in public pages, on social media in various venues--entertainment, political and otherwise.
 And my mind drifts back to Africa, where centuries ago brother sold brother into slavery to the European.